DeuxEx/LogAnalyzer/README.md

 In the subfolder directories files are exported and screenshots are created.

-Exported file (LogAnalyzer_globals.txt) contains all globals.
+LogAnalyzer_globals.txt - contains all globals.

-Exported file (skillsoutfile.txt) contains all skills gotten during the session.
+skillsoutfile.txt - contains all skills gotten during the session.

+LogAnalyzer.Error.Log - contains all errors during the run.

 --------------------------------------